Basingstoke: Early settlements

 A Neolithic campsite of around 3000 BC beside a spring on the west of the town is the earliest known human settlement here, but the Willis Museum has flint implements and axes from nearby fields that date back to Palæolithic times.
 The hillfort at Winklebury (2 mi west of the town centre), known locally as Winklebury Camp or Winklebury Ring dates from the Iron Age and there are remains of several other earthworks around Basingstoke, including a long barrow near Down Grange.
-The site of Winklebury camp was home to Fort Hill Community School (this school has shutdown).
+The site of Winklebury camp was home to Fort Hill Community School (this school has shut down).
 Nearby, to the west, Roman Road marks the course of a Roman road that ran from Winchester to Silchester.
 Further to the east, another Roman road ran from Chichester through the outlying villages of Upton Grey and Mapledurwell.
 The Harrow Way is an Iron-age ancient route that runs to the south of the town.
 The first recorded historical event in the area was the defeat of King Æthelred of Wessex and his brother Alfred the Great at Old Basing by the Danes in 871.

 Market town

 Basingstoke is recorded as a weekly market site in the Domesday Book, in 1086, and has held a regular Wednesday market since 1214.

 During the Civil War, and the siege of Basing House between 1643 and 1645, the town played host to large numbers of Parliamentarians.
 During this time, St. Michael's Church was damaged whilst being used as an explosive store and lead was stripped from the roof of the Chapel of the Holy Ghost, Basingstoke leading to its eventual ruin.
 It had been incorporated in 1524, but was effectively out of use after the Civil War.
 The 17th century saw serious damage to much of the town and its churches, because of the great fires of 1601 and 1656.
-Cromwell is thought to have stayed here towards the end of the siege of Basing House, and wrote a letter to the Speaker of the House of Commons addressed from Basingstoke.
+Oliver Cromwell is thought to have stayed here towards the end of the siege of Basing House, and wrote a letter to the Speaker of the House of Commons addressed from Basingstoke.

-The cloth industry appears to have been important in the development of the town until the 17th century along with malting.
+The cloth industry appears to have been important in the development of the town until the 17th century, along with malting.
 Brewing became important during the 18th and 19th centuries, and the oldest and most successful brewery was May's Brewery, established by Thomas and William May in 1750 in Brook Street.